 - Improvements to the school building.

-- The chance for schools to share their facilities, eg. outdoor pursuits, performance, and sporting facililties etc.
+- The chance for schools to share their facilities, eg outdoor pursuits, performance, and sporting facilities etc.

 - Financial savings, due to bulk purchasing and shared resources across the Trust.